kalliope-project/kalliope/docs/settings/settings.md

 | [voicerss](tts/voicerss.md)   | Cloud based |
 | [watson](tts/watson.md)       | Cloud based |

 ## Hooks

-Hooking allow to bind actions to events based on the lifecycle of Kalliope.
+Hooking allow to bind actions to events based on the lifecycle of Kalliope. <br>
 For example, it's useful to know when Kalliope has detected the hotword from the trigger engine and make her spell out loud that she's ready to listen your order.

 To use a hook, attach the name of the hook to a synapse (or list of synapse) which exists in your brain.

 Syntax:

 ```yaml
 hooks:
   hook_name1: synapse_name